vigou3/emacs-modified-macos/README.txt

 * ESS 12.09;
 * AUCTeX 11.86patched;
 * org-mode 7.9.1;
-* psvn.el, to work with Subversion repositories from within Emacs;
+* psvn.el dated <PSVNVERSION>, to work with Subversion repositories from within Emacs;
-* site-start.el, to make everything work.
+* a site-start.el file to make everything work together.

 Please direct questions or comments on this modified version of Emacs.app to Vincent Goulet <vincent.goulet@act.ulaval.ca>.